-Simply drag pages around on the screen to rearrange them, and use the buttons on each page to remove it, rotate it, duplicate it, or to create a new section beginning with it.
+Simply drag pages around on the screen to rearrange them, and use the toolbar along the bottom of each page to remove it, rotate it, duplicate it, or to create a new section beginning with it.

 You can also use the arrow buttons at the bottom of the screen to rotate all of the pages at once.